Creating Motion Graphics with Photoshop

 - You cannot animate Photoshop filters.
 You can apply them, of course, to anything but making them change settings over time isn’t possible (again, unless you do frame-by-frame keyframes).
 In Photoshop you can apply a filter to a duplicate layer, then fade that layer into the original but, particularly with blurs, the effect is not as visually pleasing as doing the same effect in After Effects.

-- Audio track control is limited to: mute, volume, fade-in, fade-out applied to the entire audio clip, no keyframing of these properties.
+- Audio track control is limited to: mute, volume, fade-in, and fade-out, applied to the entire audio clip, no keyframing of these properties.

 - No built-in text animation presets (you can manually animate words or blocks of text like any other layer but no letter-by-letter or word-by-word animation presets like the ones provided by Keynote, Powerpoint, Motion or After Effects)